 I’ve written about Abraham Lincoln many times on this blog, always identifying as sacred ground the spot where the Morgan General Mail Facility now stands.
 This is because Lincoln passed through the area twice in the 1860s when it was the site of a train station, owned and operated by the Hudson River Railroad.
 The first time was on February 19, 1861, when the President-elect was en route to Washington, DC for his inauguration.
 Three years later, Lincoln’s funeral train passed through the depot on its long journey west to Springfield, Ill.
+After many years of searching for a photograph of that depot, I finally found one at the New-York Historical Society, and published it here.

 The first occasion was memorialized in Frank Leslie’s Illustrated Newspaper.
 The illustration shows the depot with three large American flags in the background; in front of the station Lincoln is being escorted to his carriage by superintendent Kennedy of the Metropolitan Police. [click the image to enlarge it and see Lincoln in his signature top hat and beard.]